FRENCH HAUTE COUTURE

 Based on 2017’s Paris couture exhibition “Christian Dior: Couturier du Rêve” the exhibition has been reimagined for the V&A making it the largest, most in-depth look into the house of Dior ever staged in the UK.
 According to V&A curator Oriole Cullen, the exhibition “Christian Dior: Designer of Dreams” explores Dior’s special relationship with Britain, revealing the UK to have played a surprisingly large part in what could be considered the most “French” brand on earth.

-Dior was born in Normandy in 1905, the son of a wealthy industrialist; it was his parents who bankrolled his first venture, a Paris gallery, even if they would not allow him to put the family name above the door.
+Born in Normandy in 1905, Christian Dior was the son of a wealthy industrialist; it was his parents who bankrolled his first venture, a Paris gallery, even if they would not allow him to put the family name above the door.
 In 1931, however, his mother died and his father lost all his money, at which point the feeling that Christian’s artistic leanings were not quite the thing (they’d hoped for a diplomat) ceased to matter.
 Having retrained as a fashion illustrator, he worked as a designer, first for Robert Piguet and then for Lucien Lelong.
 Finally, in 1946, he established his own house at 30 Avenue Montaigne, with three ateliers and a staff of 85.
 Ten years later, he had 28 ateliers and 1,000 staff, not to mention a perfume collection and a pale-faced assistant who went by the name of Yves St Laurent.

 As is to be expected, the show charts the brand’s history from 1947 to the present day, celebrating the life and works of Christian Dior and his six subsequent successors to the helm of the house.
 The exhibition presents over 200 rare haute couture garments drawn from the V&A’s couture collection and the extensive Dior archives alongside accessories, fashion photography, film, vintage perfume, original make-up, illustrations, magazines, and Christian Dior’s personal possessions.
 Of course, taking such a deep look at one fashion house’s evolution, it also serves as a case study for the changing nature of the industry.
 By viewing the collections through the lens of a historian, audiences are able to clearly see exactly how different of a climate each creative director has been faced with.